Rent payment by the tenant

 Generally, the rent is payable every month, either at the beginning or at the end of the month.

-The landlord may propose to the tenant that the rent be paid by one of the following means:
+The landlord (or real estate agency) may propose to the tenant that the rent be paid by one of the following means:

-The tenant is free to refuse the landlord's proposal.
+The tenant is free to refuse the proposal of the owner (or the real estate agency).

 FYI

-the landlord has no right to charge rent from the tenant's salary, even with his agreement.
+The landlord (or real estate agency) is not entitled to charge rent from the tenant's salary, even with his agreement.

 A rent receipt is a document that certifies that you have paid the rent and expenses in full.

-When you request it, the owner (or their representative, such as a real estate agency) must give it to you for free a rent receipt.
+When you request it, the landlord (or real estate agency) must hand you over for free a rent receipt.

 FYI

-the landlord (or his representative) can send you the rent receipt by e-mail provided you have given your consent.
+The landlord (or the real estate agency) can send you the rent receipt by email on condition that you have given your consent.

-A sample letter to ask the landlord to give you a rent receipt is available:
+A sample letter to ask the landlord (or real estate agency) to give you a rent receipt is available:

-Apply for a rent receipt from the landlord (landlord)
+Request a rent receipt from the landlord (or real estate agency)

 The receipt must show the details of the amounts you paid, distinguishing between the rent and the charges.